gotthardp/lorawan-server/doc/Handlers.md

 [Erlang representation of JSON](https://github.com/talentdeficit/jsx#json---erlang-mapping) and returns
 [binary data](http://erlang.org/doc/programming_examples/bit_syntax.html).

+JSON data is converted to a map.
+Fields taken from the MQTT topic are added to the map.
+This map is passed as sole parameter to the downlink function.
+The download function may either return a binary or a map.
+If a binary is returned this binary is used to fill the `data` field which is sent to the device.
+If the downlink function returns a map this map replaces the original map.
+All relevant fields like `devaddr`, `deveui`, `port`, and `data` may be set in the downlink function.

 For example, if you send `{"devaddr":"11223344", "led":1}`, you can have a function like this to convert the custom field (`led`) to downlink data: